 It may sound strange, but running on a full stomach actually gives you less energy – your body is devoting a part of it’s resources to digesting the food you just ate, which takes away from the energy you need to run.
 Additionally, running on a full stomach can lead to cramps (also known as stitches), stomach aches, and nausea.

 However, it’s also not a good idea to run on a completely empty stomach, so try having a small, healthy snack to fuel your run.
 Crudites with hummus, an energy ball or two, or a banana with some nut butter are all good post-run snack options.

-7. Fire Up Your iPod
+7. Fire Up Your iPhone

 Sometimes I like to run in silence, just getting lost in my own thoughts.
 But often, I prefer listening to music or podcasts during my run.
-If you’re the type of person who finds that running gets a bit boring after a while, then fire up your iPod and listen to your favorite jams.
+If you’re the type of person who finds that running gets a bit boring after a while, then fire up your iPhone and listen to your favorite jams.
 Alternatively, take the opportunity to tune into your favorite podcasts (because let’s face it, how much time do you usually get to listen to a podcast uninterruped?
-Running is the perfect opportunity to kill two birds with one stone!)
+Running is the perfect opportunity to kill two birds with one stone!).

 8. Set a Goal

 When you set yourself a goal, no matter how big or small, you’re more likely to follow through than if you’re just running to run.
 Your goals can be as big or as small as you want them to be, but it’s important that you break those big goals down into smaller more manageable goals.

 For example, say your BHAG (big, hairy, audacious goal) is to qualify for the Boston Marathon, but you’ve never ran further than your mailbox when you saw the mailman drop off your FabFitFun box.
 Break that goal down into smaller steps.
 First, complete a Couchto5k program.
 Then run your first 5k race.
 Then start increasing your speed, and so on.